ibaiway/jwt-auth-ts/README.md

 Once you have the api running you can find the required documentation on the `/docs` route.

+> JWT have a 2 minute expiration time for testing purposes.

 ## License

 This project has been developed under a [MIT](https://opensource.org/licenses/MIT) license.